 Use an adapter

 In the meantime, there’s always an adapter!
 Let’s remember, the death of the headphone jack does not mean the death of wired audio.
-It’s dead simple to digital-to-analog converter), rather than be stuck with the likely low-quality DAC in the phone.or to plug in your wired headphones.
+It’s dead simple to get a USB-C adapter or Lightning adapter to plug in your wired headphones.
 No batteries required, and it’s cheap.
-It also provides an interesting opportunity for audiophiles, because you can now choose your DAC (
+It also provides an interesting opportunity for audiophiles, because you can now choose your DAC (digital-to-analog converter), rather than be stuck with the likely low-quality DAC in the phone.

 If there’s anything that the transition of computers, phones, and tablets from USB-A to USB-C has shown us, it’s that people have a high tolerance for short-term inconvenience while a new standard is rolling out.
 The headphone transition with phones is going much smoother, and we’re much further along.
 It looks like 2021 is the year where I stop caring about that little 3.5 mm plug.